octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ## LIGO prerequisites: Transactions

-You can transfer tez to an account, or to a function of another smart contract.
+You can transfer tez to an account, and invoke a function of another smart contract.
 For this, use :

 ```js